jenkinsci/ssh-agents-plugin/README.md

 Provides a means to launch agents via SSH.

-See [SSH Slaves Plugin](https://plugins.jenkins.io/ssh-slaves) on the Jenkins Wiki for more information.
+See the [plugin page](https://plugins.jenkins.io/ssh-slaves) for more information.

 [Configure guide](doc/CONFIGURE.md)